r-pad/zephyr/README.md

 cd python/zephyr/
 ```

+### Example script to run the network

+To use the network, an example is provided in [notebooks/TestExample.ipynb](https://github.com/r-pad/zephyr_dev/blob/main/notebooks/TestExample.ipynb).
+In the example script, a datapoint is loaded from LM-O dataset provided by the [BOP Challenge](https://bop.felk.cvut.cz/datasets/).
+Despite the complex dataloading code, the following data of the observation and the model point clouds is needed to run the network:
+* `img`: RGB image, np.ndarray of size (H, W, 3) in np.uint8
+* `depth`: depth map, np.ndarray of size (H, W) in np.float, in meters
+* `cam_K`: camera intrinsic matrix, np.ndarray of size (3, 3) in np.float
+* `model_colors`: colors of model point cloud, np.ndarray of size (N, 3) in float, scaled in [0, 1]
+* `model_points`: xyz coordinates of model point cloud, np.ndarray of size (N, 3) in float, in meters
+* `model_normals`: normal vectors of mdoel point cloud, np.ndarray of size (N, 3) in float, each L2 normalized
+* `pose_hypos`: pose hypotheses in camera frame, np.ndarray of size (K, 4, 4) in float

 ## Test the network

 Download the pretrained pytorch model checkpoint from this Google Drive [link](https://drive.google.com/file/d/1cBLzDq71peadG5zkJsdQXpJ45coF5HEW/view?usp=sharing) and unzip it in the `python/zephyr/ckpts/` folder.
 We provide 3 checkpoints, two trained on YCB-V objects with odd ID (`final_ycbv.ckpt`) and even ID (`final_ycbv_valodd.ckpt`) respectively, and one trained on LM objects that are not in LM-O dataset (`final_lmo.ckpt`).